loucaspapalazarou/LightDB/README.md

 build.sh && run.sh
 ```

+The `test.sh` script runs the code with all the queries from the `/samples/input/` directory and places the results in the `/samples/output/` directory.

+The `compare.sh` compares the contents of every file in `/samples/output/` to every corresponding file in `/samples/expected_output/`.

 ### Debug Mode

 Inside the `LightDB.java` file there is a line of code denoting the debug mode.